shanecoen/code-institute-portfolio-1/README.md

 Wireframes were an integral part of the design process for this website.
 They were used as a visual representation of the initial ideas for the architecture of the site i.e. the navigation, the organisation of all pages and features etc. It was very important to be able to visualise how this website would look and function whether it was in Mobile, Tablet or Desktop view.
 Balsamiq was used in the production of wireframes for this website and it helped greatly in the development process when the decison had to be made as to what features etc were to be included.
 Some of the wireframes used can be seen below.

+**Wireframe images to be added**

 <br>

 ### Site Structure:

 <br>

 Shaco Adventures consists of four seperate pages i.e. Home page, Colombia, Peru and Contact page.
-The home page is the default landing page and all other pages are easily navigatable from here via links on the navigation bar and large call to action buttons located futher down the page.
+The home page is the default landing page and all other pages are easily accessible from here via links on the navigation bar and large call to action buttons located futher down the page.
 The navigation bar and buttons are present on all four pages so navigation from one page to another is always accessible.

 <br>